We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Psoriasis is an autoimmune condition characterized by outbreaks of red, itchy, scaly skin.

-Although there are medications that can improve symptoms, the condition itself is chronic and there is no known cure.
+Although medications can improve symptoms, the condition itself is chronic and there is no known cure.

-To provide relief for psoriasis flares, combine 10–15 drops of tea tree oil with two tablespoons of melted coconut oil.
+To provide relief for psoriasis flares, combine 10–15 drops of tea tree oil with 2 tablespoons of melted coconut oil.
 Apply this to the affected area 2–3 times per day, as needed.

 However, there are some things to be aware of before using it.

-Prior to using tea tree oil for the first time, test a drop or two on a small area of your skin and wait 24 hours to see if any reaction occurs.
+Prior to using tea tree oil for the first time, test 1 or 2 drops on a small area of your skin and wait 24 hours to see if any reaction occurs.

-Additionally, using tea tree oil in pets may not be safe.
-Researchers reported that more than 400 dogs and cats developed tremors and other nervous system problems after receiving between 0.1–85 mL of tea tree oil on the skin or orally (34).
+Additionally, using tea tree oil on pets may not be safe.
+Researchers reported that more than 400 dogs and cats developed tremors and other nervous system problems after receiving between 0.1–85 mL of tea tree oil on the skin or orally (

 As you can see, tea tree oil can be helpful for a number of reasons.